 Use of Data Collected from Users of the CMA Website and Social Media Channels.
 We use data collected about users of the CMA website and social media channels only for internal and marketing purposes.
 We do not retain any personally identifying information.
 CMA may make chat rooms, forums, message boards, and news groups available.
 Any information that users voluntarily disclose in these areas may be publicly accessible.
 CMA does not routinely monitor these activities and users should exercise caution when sharing personal information.

 Use of Information Collected from CMA Members, Event Registrants, Newsletter Subscribers, and Others.
-CMA uses the data it collects from CMA members, event registrants, newsletter subscribers, and others to: (i) identify CMA members and administer user accounts; (ii) fulfill orders, send newsletters, manage events etc; (iii) develop and improve the products and services offered by CMA; and (iv) contact members and others with information about CMA products, services, promotions or special offers, unless they have indicated that they do not want to be contacted.
+CMA uses the data it collects from CMA members, event registrants, newsletter subscribers, and others to (i) identify CMA members and administer user accounts; (ii) fulfill orders, send newsletters, manage events, etc; (iii) develop and improve the products and services offered by CMA; and (iv) contact members and others with information about CMA products, services, promotions or special offers, unless they have indicated that they do not want to be contacted.
 Anyone may choose to opt-out from receiving CMA communications by clicking on the unsubscribe link at the bottom of the CMA communication and then selecting the unwanted communications.
-Alternatively, anyone may email CMA at with a request to opt out of all or specific CMA communications.
+Alternatively, anyone may email CMA at with a request to opt-out of all or specific CMA communications.

 Disclosure to CMA Contractors

 CMA employs contractors to assist with administrative and other functions and provides these contractors with access to data.
 Contractors include lawyers, auditors, and other service providers.
 An individual cannot opt-out of disclosures to CMA contractors.
-CMA requires its contractors who have access to member or personal information to maintain, use, and disclose any information provided by CMA in a manner consistent with this policy.
+CMA requires its contractors who have access to a member or personal information to maintain, use, and disclose any information provided by CMA in a manner consistent with this policy.

 Reporting Piracy to CMA